 According to the Food and Drug Administration (FDA), it is a t-shaped device that is inserted into a woman’s uterus by a health care provider to prevent pregnancy.
 Once it is inserted into the uterus, no other barrier method is needed to prevent pregnancy (but condoms should still be worn to help prevent sexually transmitted diseases).

 “When I talk about the IUD [with patients], I usually talk about how it is a great long-acting form of birth control that is 99 percent effective in preventing pregnancy, and that there are different types,” Dr. Brandi said.
 “Then I go into the different types and how they could work for her preferences.”

 Dr. Brandi said she first breaks down the different types into two categories: nonhormonal and hormonal.
 Both types are more than 99 percent effective, making them two of the most effective forms of birth control available.
 And, along with the implant, IUDs are the most effective methods that are reversible (the other most effective methods are permanent — vasectomies for men or abdominal, laparoscopic, hysteroscopic sterilization procedures for women).

-The hormonal IUDs available include Mirena (which lasts five-seven years), Skyla (which lasts three years), Liletta (which lasts three years), and Kyleena (which lasts five years).
+The hormonal IUDs available include Mirena (which lasts five-seven years), Skyla (which lasts three years), Liletta (which lasts five-seven years), and Kyleena (which lasts five years).
 According to the FDA, hormonal IUDs release a small amount of the hormone progestin into the uterus.
 The hormone thickens the cervical mucus, which makes it harder for sperm to reach the egg.
 It also thins the lining of the uterus.